Melis-Pablo/inception/README.md

 # Inception

-> [!Note] Summary
+> [!Note]
-> This document is a System Administration related exercise.
+> Summary: This document is a System Administration related exercise.
 > Version: 3.1

 ## 0. Contents